renpy/renpy/sphinx/source/language_basics.rst

     letters.

 :dfn:`Image Name`
-    An :dfn:`image name` consists of one or more names, separated by spaces.
+    An :dfn:`image name` consists of one or more components, separated by spaces.
 The first component of the image name is called the :dfn:`image tag`.
 The second and later components of the name are the :dfn:`image attributes`.
+An image component consists of a string of letters, numbers, and underscores.

     For example, take the image name ``mary beach night happy``.
 The image tag is ``mary``, while the image attributes are ``mary``,